Southern Ute Tribal Court

 Probation shall maintain services, but will be providing instructions to probationers on any changes.
 The changes will reflect the need to maintain community safety, while minimizing possible contact.

-The Family Court Support Office will be available only for emergency situations.
+The Family Court Support Office is available for custody cases.
 Custody orders shall remain in place, unless modified by court order.

 Family Court Support Office